 How We Tested the Best Bluetooth Record Players

-To find the best Bluetooth record players, we looked for machines that specifically played records and had Bluetooth functionality.
-With the many other styles of players on the market, we felt it most important to test Bluetooth players, as there was a higher likelihood that consumers have some sort of Bluetooth device, whether it be wireless headphones, earbuds, or even a smart speakers.
+To find the best Bluetooth record player, we looked for machines that specifically played vinyl records and had Bluetooth connectivity.
+With the many other styles of players on the market, we felt it most important to test Bluetooth players, as there was a higher likelihood that consumers have some sort of Bluetooth device, whether it be wireless headphones, earbuds, or even smart speakers.
 Additionally, we tested three different albums on each player in order to sample an array of musical genres.
 Those records were Tame Impala’s “Currents,” an original copy of Led Zeppelin’s “Physical Grafitti,” and the videogame score of “Halo: Infinite.”
 The idea was to have a modern rock album with plenty of different styles of rock, a classic album you may find at a vintage shop, and then something with a wildly different soundstage (the “Infinite” score features choral elements, bongo-style drums, and extensive piano melodies).

 Here’s how we tested Bluetooth record players for this review:

 - Bluetooth Connectivity: How does the record player connect?
 Is it just Bluetooth?
 Does it have built-in speakers?
 Can you pair it to bookshelf speakers?
 Players with more connections scored higher.

 - Audio Quality: More expensive players typically have better sound — but is that really true?
 We tested the audio sound through a few different kinds of audio playback devices to determine how records sounded.

 - Set-Up: How long does it take to get everything ready to play vinyl records?
 Do you have to set up the plate and install a drive belt yourself?
 Do you have to balance a tonearm?
 How many connections are there?
 Factors like this went into the overall set-up category.